-One thing all of these programs have in common is that they are significantly more accessible than traditional bank loans.
+One thing all of these programs have in common is that they offer significantly more accessibility than traditional bank loans.
+They offer options when you get news of a declined small business loan.
 Here are the general requirements for the options listed above:

-Peer to Peer Lender: At least one year in business, minimum personal credit score of 600, and annual revenue of at least $50,000.
+At least one year in business, a minimum personal credit score of 600, and an annual revenue of at least $50,000.
 Other requirements, like personal guarantees and recent bankruptcies, are based on which lender you choose.

 Step 4: Examine Interest Rates And Terms

-Credit Union: Every credit union has their own interest rates and terms, but the interest rates are usually lower than commercial banks.
+Every credit union has it’s own interest rates and terms, but the interest rates are usually lower than commercial banks.
 A 2015 report found that the average 36-month Term Loan from a credit union had an interest rate of 9.39%.

-PayPal/Loanbuilder: Similar to a Merchant Cash Advance, the debt is paid off via a percentage of daily sales that go towards the borrower’s PayPal account.
-The percentage is based on the amount borrowed, which is based on your PayPal sales history.
-Once you are approved, you are presented a series of daily repayment rates to choose from.
+Similar to a Merchant Cash Advance, the debt gets paid off via a percentage of daily sales that go towards the borrower’s PayPal account.
+The amount borrowed determines the percentage, based on your PayPal sales history.
+Once your loan gets approved, you choose from a series of daily repayment rates.
 But no matter which rate you select, the amount must be paid back in full within 18 months.
-There are no period periodic interest charges, late fees, pre-payment fees, and penalty fees.
+There are no periodic interest charges, late fees, pre-payment fees, and penalty fees.

 Step 5: Consider Other Factors Of Business Lenders

 Now that you are aware of each business lender’s programs and requirements, it’s time to explore the other characteristics that will ultimately determine which business lender you choose to work with after a declined small business loan.